Italian Style Roasted Cauliflower Bites are a deliciously addicting snack with all the flavors of the fried variety and much less guilt.

 - Transfer to lined baking sheet and bake for 30-40 minutes.
 Time will depend on size of florets.
 They should be golden brown and fork tender.

 - While this is baking, combine butter with juice from 1 lemon and mix together until combined.
-Add 1 tsp fresh chopped parsley and set aside to be used for dipping.
+Add 1 teaspoon fresh chopped parsley and set aside to be used for dipping.

 - Remove cauliflower from oven and squeeze juice from remaining lemons (It may seem like a lot but it makes this dish using a lot).